 Bedminster, NJ 07921

 Subject matter expert in distributed computing, computer security, and network traffic analysis.

-Michael Merritt is Executive Director of the Network Design and Analysis Research Department, responsible for fundamental and applied research in efficient algorithms and their applications to communication networks.
-Michael has published over thirty-five research articles, co-authored a book on database concurrency control, holds four patents, and is an area editor for Distributed Computing.
+Michael Merritt is Executive Director of the Cross-Layer Analytics and Design Research Department, responsible for applied research directed at application, network, and infrastructure design and performance with particular emphasis on interactions that cross layers of abstraction and technology.
+Michael has published over thirty-five research articles, co-authored a book on database concurrency control, holds five patents, and served for many years as an area editor of Distributed Computing and the Journal of the ACM.
 He is a recognized expert in distributed computing, computer security, and network traffic analysis.
-He was an area editor for many years for the Journal of the ACM, and has taught at Georgia Tech, MIT, Stevens Institute of Technology, and Columbia University.
+He has taught at Georgia Tech, MIT, Stevens Institute of Technology, and Columbia University.

 Network-Friendly Peer-to-Peer Services

 The AT&T Labs Fellowship Program - 35 Years of Mentoring Women and Underrepresented Minorities-An Update

 Michael Merritt, Elizabeth Loia, Elaine .
 Laws

 Tight bounds for shared memory systems accessed by Byzantine processes